 - Your doctor will prescribe your exact dose and tell you how often it should be given.
 This medicine is given as a shot into one of your muscles.

-- This medicine is given once a week (every 7 days).
-You will begin receiving this medicine between 16 weeks and 0 days of your pregnancy, and 20 weeks and 6 days of your pregnancy.
+- This medicine is usually given every 7 days.
+You will begin receiving this medicine between weeks 16 and 20 of your pregnancy.

-- You will continue to receive this medicine once a week until week 37 (through 36 weeks, 6 days of your pregnancy) of pregnancy or until you give birth.
+- You will continue to receive this medicine once a week until week 37 of your pregnancy or until you give birth.

 Drugs and Foods to Avoid

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

 - Tell your doctor if you are breastfeeding, or if you have asthma, diabetes, high blood pressure, migraines, kidney problems, heart problems, or a history of seizures, depression or cancer.